Holberg, British Columbia: Early community

-In 1909, a new Danish settlement was named Holberg, after Baron Ludvig Holberg, a distinguished Danish historian and dramatist.
+In 1909, a new Danish settlement was named Holberg, after Baron Ludvig Holberg, a distinguished Danish-Norwegian historian, dramatist and utopian novelist.
 An alternative claim suggests this settlement was established in 1907, and was formerly called West Arm.
 However, a recollection from the summer of 1908 implies no settlement being at Holberg.
 Nels C. Nelson, who had run the general store at the cape, became the inaugural postmaster in 1909.

 Work began on the promised wagon road and installing telegraph lines along the trails connecting Holberg to Cape Scott, San Josef Bay, Sea Otter Cove and Shushartie.
 Enlistments for World War I in 1914 ended progress on the road, and the area population plummeted from an approximate 1,000 peak.
 After the war, work resumed on the road, but the mountainous section between the valleys remained uncompleted until the late 1930s.
 A store opened in the mid-1920s.
 The community population was 27 in 1939, 24 in 1940, and 53 in 1943.
 The latter likely included loggers in the vicinity.